 - Stronger audience trust

-1. Hook Viewers in the First 3 Seconds
+1. Hook Viewers in the First Three Seconds

-First impressions matter, and a weak opening frame can cause users to tap forward almost immediately.
-The first slide should quickly capture attention and clearly communicate value to stop users from skipping.
+First impressions decide a lot.
+A weak opening frame triggers forward taps almost immediately, so the first slide has to capture attention fast and clearly communicate value.

 Tips: